muskit/MercuryConverter/HOWTO.md

 # Preparing files
-This is a guide to populating the `data` working folder in this application's directory, which will eventually contain all relevant data for repacking & converting charts.
-You may set up this folder elsewhere for storage space reasons; you'll get to choose a different working folder path.
+This is a guide to populating the `data` working folder found in this application's directory, which will eventually contain all relevant data for repacking & converting charts.
+You may set up this folder elsewhere for storage space reasons.
 We will refer to this working folder as `data` throughout the guide.

-Start with the `data` folder bundled with the app/repo.
-Feel free to move it to another location as mentioned above.

 **This project will only repack audio on Reverse 3.07 properly.**